 Flying Squirrel vs Sugar Glider: Social Behavior

 While both flying squirrels vs sugar gliders are active at night, they differ in their social structure and behavior.
-For example, flying squirrels live in groups of eight or fewer squirrels with little issues, while sugar gliders live in colonies of a dozen or more with two male leaders that assist with protecting the other gliders and their young.
+For example, flying squirrels live in groups of eight or fewer squirrels with little issues.
+But sugar gliders live in colonies of a dozen or more with two male leaders that assist with protecting the other gliders and their young.

-While both of these animals are known for the gliding or flying behavior, they differ in the way that they accomplish this.
-Sugar gliders can only fly around 100 feet before touching the ground, while flying squirrels can reach closer to 300 feet before touching the ground.
-However, both of these animals average flight distances of 50-65 feet in their day to day lives.
+While both of these animals are known for their gliding or flying behavior, they differ in the way that they accomplish this.
+Sugar gliders can only fly around 100 feet before touching the ground.
+But flying squirrels can reach closer to 300 feet before touching the ground.
+However, both of these animals average flight distances of 50-65 feet in their day-to-day lives.

 Flying Squirrel vs Sugar Glider: Appearance and Coat Colors

 Another difference between flying squirrels vs sugar gliders is their appearance and coat colors.
-Flying squirrels come in a variety of shades, from dark brown to red, while sugar gliders are typically found in brown or gray colors.
+Flying squirrels come in a variety of shades, from dark brown to red.
+Sugar gliders are typically found in brown or gray colors.
 In addition, sugar gliders have a striped pattern on their backs, while flying squirrels are typically one solid color.

 While both of these animals have membranes attached to their side bodies for flying, sugar gliders have more defined digits when compared to flying squirrels.
 They have an extra digit that resembles our thumb, while flying squirrels do not have as defined a digit.

-While you may not notice this unless you are comparing a female flying squirrel with a female sugar glider, there is another key difference in their physical appearances.
+While you may not notice this unless you are comparing a female flying squirrel with a female sugar glider, there is another key difference in their physical appearance.
 Sugar gliders are marsupials, which means that they keep their young in a pouch.
-Flying squirrels do not have a pouch, but you wouldn’t notice this unless you were comparing the two side by side.
+Flying squirrels do not have a pouch, as they are not marsupials.
+But you wouldn’t notice this unless you were comparing the two side by side!

 Flying Squirrel vs Sugar Glider: Diet and Hunting Style